GitJuski/Linux-servers/h6-GJ(In progress).md

                 def __str__(self):
                     return self.food

 Using upcoming instead of coming would have been a better choice of words... but oh well it is what it is.
-After it was done I used `./manage.py makemigrations` which returned an error message.
+After it was done, I used `./manage.py makemigrations` which returned an error message.

 ![66](Screenshots/6/66.png)